thenameisangel/pace/readme.md

 ### Views
 - [ ] HomeViewController
+	- [ ] Make Spotify button look clickable (or make a link below to make it more intuitive?)
 - [ ] NewRunViewController
 	- [ ] Validations for each text field
 	- [ ] Conditional segue for height